 Paul Hindmarsh works with the classical and band music industry foremost tonmeisters and offers a range of services from session production to preparation and digital masters.

-As Wind and Brass Band Consultant for the leading music publisher Faber Music Ltd. , Paul Hindmarsh is active on the international band scene as a promoter and editor of an expanding cataglue of high quality arrangements for wind and brass. www.fabermusicstore.com
+As Wind and Brass Band Consultant for the leading music publisher Faber Music Ltd. between 2008 and 2018, Paul Hindmarsh was active on the international band scene as a promoter and editor of expanding catague or high quality arrangements for wind and brass.

 For further inquiries and quotations contact pehindmarsh @ btinternet or 07860 707780.

-The complete PHM Publishing catalogue also includes music for brass, wind and voices available by direct mail from this website or from www.justmusicuk.com or www.worldofbrass.com.
+The complete PHM Publishing catalog also includes music for brass, wind and voices available by direct mail from this website or from www.justmusicuk.com or www.worldofbrass.com.